TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

             return mid;
         }

-        // If increasing â†’ peak lies to the right if (arr[mid] < arr[mid + 1]) {
+        // If increasing → peak lies to the right if (arr[mid] < arr[mid + 1]) {
             low = mid + 1;
         }
         else {
-            // If decreasing â†’ peak lies to the left high = mid - 1;
+            // If decreasing → peak lies to the left high = mid - 1;
         }
     }